 Google Translate is undoubtedly among the most common and powerful translation applications available on your smartphone.
 The software supports 100 languages, including Hindi, Maltese, Indonesian, French, German, Korean, Chinese, and many others.
-It supports the most offline languages – 59 of them – of which we can use 38 to translate automatically road signs or food menus using the camera.
+It supports the most offline languages, including 59, of which we can use 38 to translate road signs or food menus using the camera automatically.

-Google Translate supports three main input types, including speech, communication, and handwriting, in addition to typing and scanning.
-This means you can say the word or phrase you want to convert out loud, and you can also translate conversations taking place in your surroundings.
+Google Translate supports three main input types, including speech, communication, and handwriting, besides typing and scanning.
+This means you can say out loud the word or phrase you want to convert, and you can also translate conversations taking place in the actual environments.

 The significant thing about Google Translate is that it has these services with no advertisements or subscriptions.
 This is the best free translation software available right now on the market.

 Microsoft Translator is also well-liked by consumers for its amazing range of capabilities, including the ability to translate text, speech, and images from over 60 languages, both offline and online.
 If you’re searching for a Google Translate replacement, Microsoft Translate has a straightforward interface and nothing too fancy to distract you.
 It’s also completely free, and it has a phrasebook of key phrases for communicating in international waters.